agyago/puppet-splunk_forwarder/README.md

 ### Setup Requirements **OPTIONAL**

-This assuems that you already have splunk enterprise server set up.
+This assumes that you already have splunk enterprise server set up.
 This is only for forwarders.

 ### Beginning with splunk_forwarder